Annual Publication

 • Members do not need to attend the symposium to enter.

-• Marketing, communications, and design professionals at the hosting institution will judge the Publications Competition.
+• Marketing, communications, and design professionals at the hosting institution will judge the Publications Competition in person at the hosting institution.
+They will be judging publications mailed in by the entrants.
 The Board of Directors will review the decisions made by the judges.

-• An identification form must be completed and attached to each publication submitted.
+• An identification form must be completed and securely attached to each publication being mailed in for judging.
 The entrant decides the category, but the judges have the final say on the applicability of the category.

 • Awards will be first, second, and third place with two honorable mentions.
 If, however, there are not enough entrants or the submissions do not meet standards, the board may decide to give fewer awards.

 • The person submitting the entries must be a UPAA member in good standing.
-Entries must be published within the previous 18 months.
+Entries must be published within the previous 18 months from the mailing deadline.
 Entries may only be entered once.
 The exception to this rule is the Specialty Books category as previously noted.

 • Point of clarification on the Publication competition: It has always been expected that there could be two or more photographers represented in a brochure or publication.
 For this reason, the award is given to the college/university.
 Any member can enter a publication that includes the member's photos.
 There will be one citation to the college/university.
 You should list all participating members on the identification form that is attached to the publication.
 Remember this category is judged on the quality of photography and how it works within the design, not the overall design.